 After initial measurement, such financial assets are subsequently measured at amortised cost using the effective interest rate (EIR) method.
 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortisation is included in other income in the consolidated for the year ended March 31, 2022 (All amounts in ₹ Crores, unless otherwise stated)

-statement of profit and loss.
+The EIR amortisation is included in other income in the consolidated statement of profit and loss.
 The losses arising from impairment are recognised in the statement of profit and loss.
 This category generally applies to trade and other receivables.